amirmasoudabdol/SAM/doc/Components.md

 #### Data Strategy

-`DataStrategy` acts as the *population*, i.e., *data source*.
-This could be a simple link to a certain distribution as specified in `ExperimentSetup` or it could an interface to an input file, e.g. CSV, containing measurements for each group.
-In general, `DataStrategy` operates by initializing certain variables of `Experiment`.
-In most cases, an instance of `DataStrategy` object uses a statistical distribution to sample number of data points and initialize the `measurements` variable, but this can change based on the selected model.

-With certain *p*-hacking methods, e.g., [optional stopping](HackingStrategies.md#optional-stopping), data strategy should also provide a routine for providing extra data points as requested by the optional stopping.
+`DataStrategy` acts as the population, i.e., *data source*.
+This could be a simple link to a certain distribution as specified in `ExperimentSetup` or it could be an interface to an input file, e.g., a CSV file containing measurements for each group.
+In general, `DataStrategy` is responsible for initializing certain variables of the `Experiment`.
+In most cases, an instance of `DataStrategy` object uses a statistical distribution to sample number of data points and populates the `measurements` variable, but this can change based on the selected model.
+With certain *p*-hacking methods, e.g., [optional stopping](HackingStrategies.md#optional-stopping), the data strategy should also provide a routine for providing extra data points as requested by the optional stopping.

-I discuss data strategies in more detail in [Data Strategies](#DataStrategies.md) section.
+I discuss data strategies in more details in [Data Strategies](#DataStrategies.md) section.

 #### Test Strategy

 `TestStrategy` provides a routine for testing the hypothesis.
 TestStrategy can access the entire `Experiment` object but often it is restricted to only modify relevant variables, e.g., `pvalue, statistics, sig`.

-While the type and parameters of a pre-registered test strategy is preserved in `ExperimentSetup`, the `Researcher` has complete access to the `TestStrategy` and can decide to alternate its parameters or replace it entirely.
-This can be the case in a specific *p*-hacking method.
+While the type and parameters of a pre-registered test strategy is preserved in `ExperimentSetup`, `Researcher` has complete access to the `TestStrategy` and can decide to alternate its parameters or replace it entirely.
+This can be the case for a specific *p*-hacking method.

 Currently, t-test is the only TestStrategy provided by SAM but we plan to add more methods to the pool.
 T-test needs to know the *side* of the test, whether variances assumed equal and the value of $\alpha$ to derive the significance.
 You can set these parameters using the [`--test-strategy`](ConfigurationFileSpecifications.md#--test-strategy) section of the configuration file.